Cardiovascular (CVS) Examination

 To further check for mitral stenosis you can lay the patient on their left side, ask them to breathe in, then out and hold it out and listen over the apex and axilla with the bell of the stethoscope.

-Aortic incompetence can be assessed in a similar way but ask the patient to sit forward, repeat the breathe in, out and hold exercise and listen over the aortic area with the diaphragm.
+Aortic incompetence can be assessed in a similar way by asking the patient to sit forward, repeat the breathe in, then out and hold exercise and listen over the Erbs point (the third intercostal space on the left).

 Finally you should assess for any oedema.
-Whilst the patient is sat forward, feel the sacrum for oedema and also assess the ankles for the same.
+Whilst the patient is sat forward, listen at the lung bases for pulmonary oedema, feel the sacrum for oedema and also assess the ankles for the same.

 Thank the patient and allow them to dress.
 Wash your hands and report your findings to the examiner.
 If you do find any abnormalities you should indicate that you would like to arrange an ECG and an echocardiogram.